Riceman2000/d2c-rs/README.md

 Usage: d2c-rs

 `d2c` UPDATES existing records.
-Please, create them in Cloudflare Dashboard before running this script.
+Please create them in the Cloudflare Dashboard before running this script.

 The configuration is done in `/etc/d2c/*.toml` files in TOML format.
 Configuration file structure: